Lavender Shortbread Cookies

 These lavender cookies are pretty consistent with the expected shortbread experience, and have a nice crumbly nature to them, with plenty of the dense crunch that I love to munch on.
 My husband Pete likes shortbread a bit softer than I do, so I usually underbake a few for him to enjoy.
 They’re very flexible that way.

 And just like your usual Shortbread Cookies, there are only a small handful of ingredients: butter, sugar, flour, vanilla, and dried lavender.
 Sometimes the best desserts are the simple ones with minimal ingredients.
-Case in point: pound cake will also always be one of my favorites.
-This recipe from my friend Liz looks like the Best Pound Cake ever.

 I bought dried lavender from the spices section of Williams Sonoma, and it’s possible your local grocery store may have it in the spice section as well.
 You can also order it online on Amazon.